-Like so many things in the post-pandemic world, livestreaming music performances is likely to stick around as a legitimate means of entertaining fans.
+Livestreaming music performances is a legitimate means of entertaining fans.
 In fact, livestreaming live performances and archiving videos has the potential to significantly broaden your reach, build your fanbase, and even become a source of revenue.

 Since it’s free to stream a live video feed using services such as Twitch, YouTube Live, Periscope, Facebook Live, Mixer, and YouNow, there’s no better time than now to give live streaming a try.
 And even if you don’t perform live, you can always create videos and upload them on sites like YouTube, Vimeo, Facebook, and others.
 All of these platforms have monetization options which you will want to take advantage of.

 It seems counterintuitive, but having great audio quality for your videos and broadcasts is even more critical than the visuals because audio forms the audience’s primary perception of the quality of your work.
 For example, it might be a cool visual effect to make the video low-fi or grainy, but if the sound is poor, muffled, or distorted, viewers will lose patience — fast.
 So whether you have a fan base or are just getting started building a following, it’s worth it to learn these techniques and spend the time to make your audio sound exceptional to increase engagement and subscriptions/follows.

 Because you’re a musician, you are likely have access to some of the right audio tools and resources.
 To help boost your audio quality, try these tips for your videos and broadcasts.

 1. Use a video switcher or streaming software

 To get a quality audio experience, use good mics and filter the signals using video switcher software.
 This is like a mixer for video that can take multiple video and audio signals and put them together into a single output, allowing you to switch between them for your broadcast.